Anthony-Nolan/Atlas/README.md

 - A new terraform workspace should be created for each environment
 - New release stages can be created within one Azure Devops release pipeline.
 This can be useful for ensuring the same build artifacts that were tested in a test environment are deployed to live
+- New service connections will need to be set up in Azure Devops for each resource group